mmastermind/Machine_Learning_Challenge/README.md

 # Machine_Learning_Challenge
 Exo-planet raw data analysis with machine learning neural networks model.
+If in need to see just 1 file, review the LAST (Model 1_copy4) and read this README to understand the actual assignment process.

 My work on this hoework consisted on 4 models thar reflect my learning process on this particular topic:
 Model 1 file is the first raw attempts; using a set of 15 columns as X and doing the process (split data, pre-process, train, test, etc).
 Results were loss: 0.2507 - acc: 0.9113.
 However this file has an issue in the Grid Search that later on was fixed since the full approach / my understanding was incorrect

-Model 1_copy2 is the same thinking process as the previous' file but adding more columns of the dataset, the test model yielded better results: Test Neural Network - Loss: 0.12, Accuracy: 0.97; but same mistake on the Grid Search approach was present
+Model 1_copy2 is the same thinking process as the previous' file but adding more columns of the dataset, the test model yielded better results: Test Neural Network - Loss: 0.0709433174208318, Accuracy: 0.9816933870315552; but same mistake on the Grid Search approach was present

 Model 1_copy3; after some coaching and research I was able to identify the mistake on the Gridsearch which was applying a diferent paramter search than the one that actually requires a neural networks which is Epochs and batch size.
 With this in mind this latter part of the code was updated to perform the right search in the same way the previous' file was done.
 Results with 15 inputs were:
       RESULTS COMPARISSON: